 The Clarence Cannon Power Plant has an installed nameplate capacity of 58,000 KW of electrical power that is delivered through two hydroelectric turbines and is operated as a peaking plant.
-Hydropower is an authorized purpose of the project and provides peaking power to the regional market of the Southwestern Power Administration.
-The Southwestern Power Administration is a power marketing administration that delivers power from COE Hydropower plants to power cooperatives and municipalities within the southwestern region of Missouri, Arkansas, Kansas, Oklahoma, Louisiana, and Texas.
+Hydropower is an authorized purpose of the project and provides peaking power to the regional market of the Southwestern Power Administration (SWPA).
+SWPA is a power marketing administration that delivers power from U.S. Army Corps of Engineers (COE)

+Hydropower plants to power cooperatives and municipalities within the southwestern region of Missouri, Arkansas, Kansas, Oklahoma, Louisiana, and Texas.